valvolt/storiz/README.md

 I learned a lot more how the refresh 'magic' of Meteor does work in the process, I rewrote almost the engine from scratch and removed code which worked but was really ugly.

 'Autologin' will create a user session (without password) which will eventually be destroyed.
 This is convenient if you don't want to create a user account.
-Anonymous users won't have access to Achievements and Save/Restore features (on the TODO list).
+Anonymous users lose (now working) Achievements and can't Save/Restore (feature on the TODO list).

 Enjoy, and as usual, feedback welcome !